Problems We Found With Orlando Drinking WaterRSS

 What Are The Major Concerns in Orlando’s Drinking Water?

-Contaminants of concern in Orlando’s drinking water include Arsenic, Disinfection Byproducts, Lead, and PFAS.
+Contaminants of concern in Orlando’s drinking water include Lead, Disinfection Byproducts, Arsenic, and PFAS.

 Arsenic in Orlando Drinking Water

 Arsenic is a hazardous heavy metal that can cause cancer and other health problems.
 Arsenic originates in source water naturally.
-In the Orange County Utilities Water System, varying amounts of arsenic were detected in the different distribution areas, ranging from 0.18 ppb to 10.6 ppb.
+In the Orange County Utilities Water System, varying amounts of arsenic were detected in the different distribution areas, ranging from 0.41 ppb to 4.55 parts per billion (ppb).
 While Orlando’s Arsenic levels were not in violation of EPA water quality standards, consumers should know that the U.S. EPA's standard balances toxicity against the costs of removing arsenic from drinking water.
 We strongly suggest that tap water with levels higher than 1 part per billion be treated to remove arsenic, especially in homes with children.

 PFAS in Orlando’s Tap Water